joekarasek/sandbox-psuedo_koro/README.md

 ## Known Bugs

-_{Are there issues that have not yet been resolved that you want to let users know you know?
+* Red payout does not run in correct order, which should be reverse order of play _{Are there issues that have not yet been resolved that you want to let users know you know?
 Outline any issues that would impact use of your application.
 Share any workarounds that are in place. }_

 Current version has a patch to handle the "factory" type of card, the Fruit and Vegetable Market is marked as a factory type, wrongly, to make the patch work.